ironhalik/env2helm/README.md

 optional arguments:
   -p PREFIX, --prefix PREFIX
                         Prefix to look for in env variables.
-Defaults to HELM --in-place            Overwrite files instead of printing to stdout.
+Defaults to HELM -i, --in-place        Overwrite files instead of printing to stdout.
 Think sed -i
-  --strict              Exit with non-zero status code when you no match for
+  --strict              Exit with non-zero status code when an env var didnt
-                        an env var was found
+                        match any yaml value
 ```